sftcd/happykey/README.md

 Once that seems to be doing something (and I've yet to load the JSON into some C struct;-) then I'll start to refactor the ``hpke_enc()`` code to be more sensible.

+In this attempt, I'm checking to see if the [json-c](https://github.com/json-c/json-c) library is good enough for what I need.
+The [Makefile](Makefile) here assumes that you've build that as a sibling directory to this one.

+So the setup here assumes you have:
+- $HOME/code/happykey with this repo
+- $HOME/code/openssl with a clone of https://github.com/sftcd/openssl
+- $HOME/code/json-c with a clone of https://github.com/json-c/json-c

+As of now, the JSON file is being loaded into an array of ``hpke_tv_t`` but there's some screwey memory issue somewhere even though most values look ok.